codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-azure.md

 toc: true
 ---

-Setting up SSO for Azure with Codefresh requires you to register the Codefresh application in Azure AD with the required permissions and the client secret, configure the SSO settings in Codefresh, and then define the Client ID in Azure AD.
+Setting up SSO for Azure in CSDP, requires you to register CSDP in Azure AD with the required permissions and the client secret, configure the SSO settings in CSDP, and then define the Client ID in Azure AD.
-For general instructions on SSO setup, see the [overview page]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/).
+For general instructions on SSO setup, see the [overview]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/).

 ### Prerequisites
 * Azure user roles: *Application Administrator* or *Global Administrator* roles.
   These roles are required after the SSO integration is complete to [sync teams from Azure to Codefresh]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/#syncing-of-teams-after-initial-sso-setup).

-### Register Codefresh in Azure AD
+### Register CSDP in Azure AD
-Register the Codefresh application in Azure AD.
+Register the CSDP application in Azure AD.

 1. Log in to **Azure Portal**, and from the sidebar, select **Azure Active Directory**.